nachoplus/tychoCatServer/README.md

 The output format will be html,csv,excel,fits,pickle,json or mpc

-This software is heavily base on pyephem for calculations https://github.com/brandon-rhodes/pyephem .
-Also use a Bill Gray **integrat** from project pluto http://www.projectpluto.com/pluto/integrat.htm .
+This software is heavily base on pyephem for calculations https://github.com/brandon-rhodes/pyephem.
+Also use a Bill Gray **integrat** from project pluto http://www.projectpluto.com/pluto/integrat.htm to propagate asteroids orbital element to differents dates.

 Installation
 ============